gabrielfernando01/scala_and_spark_for_bd/README.md

  <code>$ java -version</code>

 If it returns <code>The program java cannot be found in the following packages</code>, Java ☕ hasn't been installed yet.
 Then you would like to execute the following command to get rid of:

+Bash
 ```
-$ sudo apt update
+sudo apt update
-$ sudo apt install openjdk-11-jdk
+sudo apt install openjdk-11-jdk
-$ java -version
+java -version
 ```

 After installing, don't forget to set the Java home environmental variable.
 Just apply the following commands: